 The following topics describe the operations you'll use to construct workflows, which is done by adding actions, arranging them in order of execution, and connecting them together.
+One operation-exporting an action-can only be performed on Flip actions.
+It is used in conjunction with implementing and SDK-based Vantage application.

 Note: Before you can edit a workflow (work with actions or change configuration), it must be deactivated and editable.
-When you first create a new workflow, Vantage Workflow Designer places it in edit mode automatically.
+When you first create a new workflow, Workflow Designer places it in edit mode automatically.

 - Adding Actions

-- Copying Actions

 - Deleting Actions

 - Controlling the Order of Execution

 - Removing Line Crossings

 - Re-ordering Actions

+- Exporting a Flip Action